philo30-magdy/project-team-c/README.md

   * **Week 3 – Design**: Create all illustrations and visual assets.
   * **Week 4 & 5 – Animation**: Animate video, sync text overlays, and add motion effects.
   * **Week 6 – Review & Delivery**: Add VoiceOver, music, finalize editing, and deliver the final video.

-  ---

-  ✅ With this design, it reads like a **professional project proposal** and can be presented directly to your team or supervisor.

-Do you want me to also **design it as a visual one-page poster layout** (with icons, colors, and sections) so you can present it like a creative project pitch instead of plain text?